-Campaigning is really hard work.
+Campaigning is hard work.
 I honestly think it’d be easier working in an investment bank.

-But without campaigners and changemakers, we’d still be subjugated by a wealthy elite comprised of an absurdly narrow group of mostly male men, seemingly incapable of making sufficiently rapid progress to avert biodiversity collapse and climate collapse...
+Today, we're still led by an absurdly narrow group of mostly men, seemingly incapable of taking sufficient action to avert biodiversity collapse and climate catastrophe.

 Since these things take so much emotional energy and time, I co-founded a collective called Planet A, to work together on making these things happen.